Skip to main content

 Our primary goal is to prepare exemplary clinicians who are qualified to practice patient-focused, evidence-based audiology in a wide variety of settings.

-Because our academic program is located in the UNC School of Medicine with close ties to UNC Hospitals, we have unique strengths in the areas of pediatric and lifespan audiology, diagnostics, hearing aids, cochlear implants, and aural habilitation.
-The nationally ranked and highly respected AuD program at UNC develops clinical excellence in both the technical and interpersonal domains.
+Because our academic program is located in the UNC School of Medicine with close ties to UNC Hospitals, we have unique strengths in the areas of pediatric and lifespan audiology, diagnostics, hearing aids, cochlear implants, balance, military audiology, and aural habilitation.
+The nationally ranked (USNWR #2) and highly respected AuD program at UNC develops clinical excellence in the professional, technical, and interpersonal domains.

 The Clinical Doctorate in Audiology at UNC-Chapel Hill is accredited by the Accreditation Commission for Audiology Education (ACAE) as well as the Council on Academic Accreditation (CAA).